Late career and retirement

 Bring new focus to your life

-Make retirement is a time for you.
+Make retirement a time for you.

 It is important to remain active, eat healthy food, manage your finances, spend time with family and friends, get enough sleep, and reduce any stress at this career transition.
 Taking on new challenges as well as seeking opportunities to continue to learn, grow, and give back.